 Avoid tooth decay by never letting your child fall asleep with a bottle or to nurse as they snooze.
 If they need to suck on something to fall asleep, fill the bottle with water or use a pacifier.
-Our Rocklin pediatric dentist can treat cavities with tooth-colored fillings and protect your child’s smile with sealants.
+Our Rocklin pediatric dentist can treat cavities with tooth-col-md-6ored fillings and protect your child’s smile with sealants.

 Keeping Your Baby’s First Teeth Clean

 When your child’s teeth first arrive, take a clean, damp washcloth and wipe along their upper and lower gums.
 This should be done twice a day, once after their first feeding, then again after their last.
 As more teeth emerge, you may start brushing them twice a day with a soft-bristled brush and water.
 Do not use fluoride toothpaste until your child reaches the age of two.

 Pacifiers are not recommended as they interfere in development of normal oral posture function and swallowing.
 Pacifier use may lead to low tongue posture, incorrect swallowing patterns, incorrect tooth alignment and incorrect jaw position and development.
 If your child continues to use the pacifier it can become more of a habit than a developmental need.
 Parents should aim to rid the pacifier before age one to avoid the following:

 - Increased risk of mild ear infection